jacobdbt2100/Data-Analytics/README.md

 - Model evaluation (R², MAE, RMSE)
 - Saving and loading models with `joblib`

-### MISCELLANEOUS

-#### `Modules:`
+### 5.x Python Programming Terms

-In Python, modules are files that contain Python code — such as functions, classes, and variables — that can be reused in other programs.
+- **Modules:** files that contain Python code - such as functions, classes, and variables - that can be reused in other programs.

-#### `Matplotlib vs Seaborn:`

-#### `Pandas Summary Codes:`

-## 6. Statistics Basics for Data Analysis
+## 6. Statistics Data Analysis

 ### 6.1	Descriptive Statistics
 - Mean, median, mode
 - Variance and standard deviation
 - Percentiles and quartiles
-    - Data visualization

 ### 6.2	Inferential Statistics
+- Hypothesis testing (A/B testing, t-tests, chi-square tests, z-tests, etc.)
 - Confidence intervals
-    - Hypothesis testing (A/B testing, t-tests, chi-square tests, z-tests, etc.)
 - Correlation and covariance

-### 6.3	Linear Regression

-### 6.4	Classification

-### 6.5	Probability Basics
+### 6.3	Probability Basics
     - Basic probability rules
     - Distributions (normal, uniform, binomial)
     - Sampling techniques

+### 6.4 Statistical Terms

-**Histogram**: a graphical representation of the distribution of a dataset showing the frequency of data points in specified intervals.
+- **Histogram**: a graphical representation of the distribution of a dataset showing the frequency of data points in specified intervals.

-**Box plot**: a graphical representation of the distribution of a dataset showing the median, quartiles, and possible outliers.
+- **Box plot**: a graphical representation of the distribution of a dataset showing the median, quartiles, and possible outliers.

-**Linear Regression**: a statistical method used to model the relationship between a dependent variable and one or more independent varaibles.
+- **Linear Regression**: a statistical method used to model the relationship between a dependent variable and one or more independent varaibles.

-**R-squared**: measures the proportion of variation in the dependent variable explained by the independent variables.
+- **R-squared**: measures the proportion of variation in the dependent variable explained by the independent variables.

-**Adjusted R-squared**: adjusts for the number of independent varaibles in the model.
+- **Adjusted R-squared**: adjusts for the number of independent varaibles in the model.